-Some of the most promising benefits of labrador tea include soothing respiratory infections, curing skin conditions, settling an upset stomach, eliminating inflammation, protecting the kidneys, easing headaches and preventing cancer, among others.
+The most promising benefits of labrador tea may include soothing respiratory infections, curing skin conditions, settling an upset stomach, eliminating inflammation, protecting the kidneys, easing headaches, and reducing the risk of cancer, among others.
 The side effects of labrador tea can be intense and include vomiting, inflammation of the gut, diarrhea, and even death when consumed in large amounts.
 However, when consumed in moderation, and after checking with your doctor before adding it to your health regiment, labrador tea can be very beneficial for your overall wellness.

 Labrador tea is the name for a tea brewed from three different Rhododendron species – Northern Labrador Tea, Bog Labrador Tea, and Western Labrador Tea.
 Indigenous people of North America, such as the Inuit, and other residents of Northern California and Canada have been using this tea for generations, as the plants grow well in those areas.
 There are some powerful components found in these species of plant, including tannins, sesquiterpenes, valeric acid, numerous mineral salts and other antioxidants, which bring about many of the health benefits of this variety of tea.
 Also known as swamp tea and muskeg tea, this unique herbal brew isn’t the most common tea to find on a shelf, but it is worth seeking out!

 Drinking labrador tea is an excellent choice for those suffering from kidney infections, inflammatory conditions, headaches, indigestion, constipation, bloating, cramping, eczema, psoriasis, cold, cough, flu, and respiratory infection, as well as those who are at high risk for cancer.

 May Help Improve Respiratory Health